 100 most expensive houses in Hill

-In the charming area of Hill, part of South Gloucestershire, the real estate market has seen some fascinating activity over the years.
-The most expensive house sold for an impressive £730,000 in 2010, while the least expensive was priced at £190,000.
+In the picturesque area of Hill, nestled in South Gloucestershire, the real estate market has seen some remarkable transactions over the years.
+The most expensive house sold for an impressive £1,035,000 in 2026, while the least expensive was priced at £190,000.
 Notably, five houses on the list are located on the same street, including Nupdown Lane, Tranton Lane, and Woodend Lane.
-Since 1997, there have been 10 sales in the area, with the latest sale occurring in 2020.
+Since 1997, the area has witnessed 11 sales, reflecting its evolving charm and desirability.

 Sold in July 2010